donatj/force-color.org/index.md

 ### Why not just use `--color` or `-c`?

 Many software programs already use `--color` or `-c` to enable color output.
 This is a great option to have, but it's not always possible to use.
-For example, if you're piping output to another program, you can't use `--color` or `-c` to enable color output.
+For example, if you're internally piping output to another program, you can't externally use `--color` or `-c` to enable color output.
 In these cases, you can use `FORCE_COLOR` to force enable color output.

 ## Color libraries supporting `FORCE_COLOR` to force enable color support